top of page

 LANDSCAPE FEASIBILITY & RISK ASSESSMENT

-Evaluate the practicality, cost-effectiveness, and regulatory viability of proposed developments.
+cost-effectiveness & regulatory viability of proposed developments.

-Landscape feasibility studies are often undertaken at the earliest stage of a project to determine whether a site has the capacity to accommodate development in a way that responds appropriately to its landscape setting.
+a site has the capacity to accommodate development in a way that responds appropriately to its landscape setting.

 Preliminary Concept Testing